bytejutsu/report/chapter_3_architecture_and_protocols/section_3.1_client_server_architecture/2_web_server.md

 <figure>
   <img src="img_7.png" alt="Apache HTTP Server configured to use MPM prefork">
-  <figcaption style="text-align: center;">Apache HTTP Server configured to use MPM prefork</figcaption>
+  <figcaption style="text-align: center;">Figure 40: Apache HTTP Server configured to use MPM prefork</figcaption>
 </figure>

 ### mpm_worker

 <figure style="text-align: center">
   <img src="img_8.png" alt="Apache HTTP Server configured to use MPM worker">
-  <figcaption style="text-align: center;">Apache HTTP Server configured to use MPM worker</figcaption>
+  <figcaption style="text-align: center;">Figure 41: Apache HTTP Server configured to use MPM worker</figcaption>
 </figure>

 The `mpm_worker` module uses multiple worker processes, each of which can handle many threads, with each thread handling one connection at a time.
 This model allows the server to handle multiple requests concurrently with fewer resources than a process-based model.